Ryaang/blog-ai-tool/README.md

 ## Configuration

 Download the [example config file](blog-ai-tool.toml) and modify it to your needs.
-Put the config file in your blog root directory, then run the command.
+Put the config file in your blog root directory (the same level as as your blog config file), then run the command.

 ## License